vPET vs rPET

 Lower, as it diverts waste from landfill and reduces the need for new fossil-based feedstocks.

-With modern “super-clean” recycling and decontamination, rPET can achieve near-identical quality that is strictly regulated in food or beverage packaging.
+With modern “super-clean” recycling and decontamination, rPET can achieve near-identical quality, meeting the strict regulatory standards required for food and beverage packaging.

 Strengthens local collection and recycling systems and creates a domestic material stream, improving resilience.